 A first glimpse of DongjiaoMin Catholic Church , the St. Michaels, is caught when moving up TaiJiChang Dajie' from the wide QianMen Dong Dajie' - the Boulevard running East from the QianMen Gate.

-To plan your route, First go find the Imperial Cities Former Front Gate, the QianMen on the South Side of TiananMen Square.
+To plan your route of walking, first go find the Imperial Cities Former Front Gate, the QianMen on the South Side of TiananMen Square.

-From here the Church is due East and one block North of QianMen East(=Dong) Avenue.
+From there the Church is due East and one block North of QianMen East(=Dong) Avenue.

 The new intersection of QianMen East Avenue and TaiJi Chang Dajie.'
 Southwards to the Underground City and far away Tiantan - Temple of Heaven Park.